Skip to main content

 You can also deduct the price of tools and materials you use in your specific trade.
 For instance, an artist might write off clay, paint or canvas purchases.
 A delivery driver may deduct the price of thermal bags to keep food warm.

-For smaller purchases, it's common to write off the entire amount in the tax year the expense was incurred.
-In other cases, it may be required to depreciate business equipment, which allows you to deduct its cost over several years or, through Section 179 of the Internal Revenue Code, the equipment may be expensed in 1 year.
-While the IRS offers specific guidelines on the types of assets that are depreciable—and the timeline for depreciation—items like computers, machinery, office furniture and vehicles typically qualify.
+For smaller purchases—especially those with a useful life of less than 1 year—it's common to write off the entire amount in the tax year the expense was incurred.
+In other cases, you may be required to depreciate business equipment, which allows you to deduct its cost over several years.
+While the on the types of assets that must be depreciated—and the timeline for depreciation—items like computers, machinery, office furniture and vehicles typically qualify.

 3Business travel